smilerz/plex-music-rating-sync/README.md

 optional arguments:
-  -h, --help            show this help message and exit --dry                 Does not apply any changes --sync [SYNC ...]
+  -h, --help            show this help message and exit -c                    Clear existing cache files before starting -d, --dry             Does not apply any changes --sync [SYNC ...]
 Selects which items to sync: one or more of [tracks, playlists] --log LOG             Sets the logging level (critical, error, [warning], info, debug) --passwd PASSWD       The password for the plex user.
 NOT RECOMMENDED TO USE!